 - A. Install elevator systems components and coordinate installation of hoistway wall construction. - 1.
 Work shall be performed by competent elevator installation personnel in accordance with ASME A17.1, manufacturer's installation instructions and approved shop drawings. - 2.
-Comply with the National Electrical Code for electrical work required during installation. - B. Coordination: Coordinate elevator work with the work of other trades, for proper time and sequence to avoid construction delays.
-Use benchmarks, lines, and levels designated by the Contractor, to ensure dimensional coordination of the work. - C. Alignment: Coordinate installation of hoistway entrances with installation of elevator guide rails for accurate alignment of entrances with cars.
+Comply with the National Electrical Code for electrical work required during installation. - B. Jack unit excavation (if required by the type of jack provided): Drill or otherwise excavate below elevator pit construction as required to install the jack unit. - 1.
+Install casing for jack unit. - 2.
+Provide HDPE jack protection system for all in ground jacks. - 3.
+Set casing for jack unit assembly plumb, and partially fill with water-settled sand, eliminating voids.
+Back fill depth shall be sufficient to hold the bottom of the jack in place over time. - C. Coordination: Coordinate elevator work with the work of other trades, for proper time and sequence to avoid construction delays.
+Use benchmarks, lines, and levels designated by the Contractor, to ensure dimensional coordination of the work. - D. Alignment: Coordinate installation of hoistway entrances with installation of elevator guide rails for accurate alignment of entrances with cars.
 Where possible, delay final adjustment of sills and doors until car is operable in shaft.
-Reduce clearances to minimum safe, workable dimensions at each landing. - D. Lubricate operating parts of system where recommended by manufacturer.
+Reduce clearances to minimum safe, workable dimensions at each landing. - E. Lubricate operating parts of system where recommended by manufacturer.